tanglebay/swarm-old/README.md

 - An existing (own) domain

 ## Installation

+**Please note that you use this script at your own risk and that I will not be liable for any damages that may occur**

 **Download the latest release version of SWARM and run it.
 Do the following steps:**